To learn how to become a freelance writer today, we need to start at the beginning.

-Back when dinosaurs ruled the earth and Sean started Location Rebel the easiest way to get into freelance writing was via something called SEO writing.
+Back when dinosaurs ruled the earth and we started Location Rebel, the easiest way to get into freelance writing was via something called SEO writing.

 As a beginner, you’re going to see all sorts of examples of freelance writing, including:

 And that’s just the start.

 The cool thing about freelance writing is there are so many possibilities for you to get started.
 That’s not only because there are so many different styles of writing, but there are so many niches to write in too.

 Let’s cover each of these real quick, beyond SEO writing, which we touched on above.
 If you’re still interested in that type of writing, check out this post on SEO writing.

 Blogging is the bread and butter for most freelance writers, especially beginners.